Officer bodycam and 911 call detail Clovis officer-involved shooting

-CLOVIS, California (KGPE) — Clovis Police said 26-year-old Nikolas Frazier made the initial 911 call on Sunday before he was shot and killed by police.
+CLOVIS, California (KSEE) — Clovis Police said 26-year-old Nikolas Frazier made the initial 911 call on Sunday before he was shot and killed by police.

 Police Chief Curt Fleming said Frazier called police telling them a man was in the Walmart parking lot with a rifle.
 Later, they found it was an air gun.